3,277 related texts · 11 related myths · Page 2 of 69

 King Ahaziah fell through the lattice of his upper chamber and was badly injured.
 Instead of praying to the God of Israel, he sent messengers to consult the Fly, the god of Ekron. ...

-And it's one that the ancient prayers, particularly those connected to seeking blessing and abundance, address head-on. : we ask for blessing, but we also ask for protection from t...
+It's one that the ancient prayers, particularly those connected to seeking blessing and abundance, address head-on. we ask for blessing, but we also ask for protection from that wh...

 Ever wake up from a dream and think, "Wait, how did that happen?"
 One minute you're flying, the next you're giving a presentation naked, and then suddenly you're a talking teapot. ...

-And the text Kalach Pitchei Chokhmah (Wisdom) offers a glimpse into this fascinating process, a kind of blueprint for understanding how the Eyn Sof (the Infinite), blessed be He, i...
+Kalach Pitchei Chokhmah offers a blueprint for how Eyn Sof (the Infinite), blessed be He, interacts with creation.
+The core idea?
+Everything, every level of existence, is known by ...

-And it's one that the Tikkun (spiritual repair)ei Zohar uses to explore the nature of divine access and spiritual authority.
-The Tikkunei Zohar, a later and more esoteric section o...
+It's one that the Tikkunei (spiritual repair) Zohar uses to explore the nature of divine access and spiritual authority.
+The Tikkunei Zohar, a later and more esoteric section of th...

 Before David was chosen (as king) every Israelite was kasher for kingship.
 Once David had been chosen, the other Israelites (i.e., those not in his line) were excluded.
 As it is wr...